What happened to Azure Machine Learning Workbench?

 You won't lose any code or work.
 In the older version, projects are cloud entities with a local directory.
-In the latest version, you attach local directories to the Azure Machine Learning service Workspace using a local config file.
+In the latest version, you attach local directories to the Azure Machine Learning service Workspace by using a local config file.
 See a diagram of the latest architecture.

-What about my registers models and images?
+What about my registered models and images?

 What about deployed web services?

-What about the old SDK & CLI?
+What about the old SDK and CLI?

-What about VS Code Tools for AI?
+What about Visual Studio Code Tools for AI?